Get

 Why Is My Female Dog Peeing on the Bed All of a Sudden?
 8 Vet-Reviewed Reasons

-Puppy peed in bed
+puppy peed in bed

 It can be confusing and unexpected for your fully housetrained dog to start having accidents in the house.
-It’s especially unsettling if your dog is peeing on the bed, whether they’re asleep or awake when it happens.
+It’s especially unsettling if your dog is peeing on the bed, whether they are asleep or awake when it happens.
 Most dogs will avoid having accidents in the places where they rest and are most comfortable, so it’s very out of the ordinary for a dog to start peeing on the bed.

 The 8 Reasons Your Female Dog Might Pee on the Bed